Neuroengineering-LTH/HDsEMG-database-Associated-codes/README.md

-# HDsEMG-database-Re-labeling
+# HDsEMG-database-Codes associated with the databse creation
-HDsEMG Database - Code for temporal re-labeling
+HDsEMG Database - Codes associated with the databse creation